 Skip to main content

 Soil test methods used for vegetable production are designed to provide a measurement of soil pH and nutrient availability.
-Soil testing labs use different methods, and it is best to select a lab using analytical methods appropriate for New England soils that provide soil test interpretations based on field correlation and calibration under local conditions.
+Different soil testing labs use different methods, and it is best to select a lab using analytical methods appropriate for New England soils that provide soil test interpretations based on field correlation and calibration under local conditions.
 A list of New England soil test laboratories is provided at the end of this section.
 In New England, routine soil analysis typically includes a measure of extractable phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), and sulfur (S), plus several of the micronutrients (e.g., boron, manganese, zinc, copper, and iron).
-In addition to routine soil analysis, other tests and analytical services are available including: soil organic matter, soluble salts (conductivity), pre-sidedress soil nitrate test (PSNT), plant tissue analysis, manure, bio-solids, compost, greenhouse media, and irrigation water testing.
+In addition to routine soil analysis, other tests and analytical services are available including: soil organic matter, soluble salts (conductivity), pre-sidedress soil nitrate test (PSNT), plant tissue analysis, and manure, biosolids, compost, greenhouse media, and irrigation water testing.

-The quantity of extractable nutrients may be reported in different units.
+The quantity of extractable nutrients may be reported in different units, depending on the lab.
 Some labs report the concentration of nutrients in ppm (parts per million) which is equivalent to mg/kg (weight basis) or mg/dm3 (volume basis).
 Other labs report nutrient values in lb/acre (weight per area basis).
 Nutrient concentration in ppm can be converted to lb/acre by multiplying by 2.
 This is based on the assumption that there are approximately 2,000,000 lb of soil in the surface 6 inches of one acre.
 Differences in reporting units are important to be aware of, but they are of little consequence to our interpretation of soil test results.
 Soil test results only provide an index of nutrient supply that must be interpreted based on correlation and calibration data developed by nutrient response research in local soils.
 It is important to understand what the nutrient interpretations mean.